Intellivision: Intellivision Entertainment

 In May 2018, Tommy Tallarico announced that he acquired the rights to the Intellivision brand and games with plans to launch a new home video game console, the Intellivision Amico.
 A new company, Intellivision Entertainment, was formed with Tallarico serving as president.
 Intellivision Productions has been renamed Blue Sky Rangers Inc. and their video game intellectual property has been transferred to Intellivision Entertainment.

 In 2021 Blaze Entertainment released a collection of twelve emulated Intellivision games for the Evercade systems.
 They released a second collection of twelve emulated Intellivision games in 2022.

 Intellivision Sprint

 On May 23, 2024, Atari SA announced the acquisition of the Intellivision brand and library from Intellivision Entertainment.
 The deal did not include the unreleased Intellivision Amico console nor the Intellivision Entertainment company itself, both of which would be renamed.
 However, that company would secure a licensing deal with Atari to continue to release newer versions of Intellivision titles for the Amico.

-Atari announced the Intellivision Sprint for pre-orders in October 2025, and shipping on December 5, 2025 for $150.
-As a retro console based on the original Intellivision design, the Intellivision Sprint will include 45 games from the original Intellivision.
-It will include two controllers based on the original design of the Intellivision, though both will be wireless and charged by USB ports on the console.
-Overlays for each of the built in games will be included.
+Atari announced the Intellivision Sprint for pre-orders in October 2025, and shipping on December 5, 2025, for $150.
+As a retro console based on the original Intellivision design, the Intellivision Sprint includes 45 games from the original Intellivision.
+It includes two controllers based on the original design of the Intellivision, though both are wireless and charged by USB ports on the console.
+Overlays for each of the built in games are included.
 The console also supports HDMI video output and USB-A connections.